ibm-cloud-docs/cli/reference/ibmcloud/cli_billing.md

 ORG_NAME (required)
 :   Name of the org.

--d MONTH_DATE (optional)
+-d {YEAR-MONTH} (optional)
-:   Display data for the month and date that is specified by using the YYYY-MM format.
+:   Display data for the month that is specified by using the YYYY-MM format.
 If not specified, usage of the current month is shown.

---output FORMAT (optional)
+--output {FORMAT} (optional)
 :   Specify output format.
 Only JSON is supported.</dd>

 -q, --quiet (optional)